For Grown Ups

 For the enjoyment, health, and safety of our campers and staff and for the protection of our campus, we prohibit campers from bringing certain items.

-If a camper is found with an unallowed item, they may be excluded from participating for the remainder of the summer.
+If a camper is found with an unallowed item, they may be excluded from participating for the remainder of the summer or the item may be stored in the office for the duration of the session.

-Cabins do not have charging outlets.
-Campers that bring electronic devices risk having them lost or stolen with no way to recover or locate them once the battery dies.
+Campers that bring electronic devices risk having them broken, lost, or stolen with no way to recover or locate them once the battery dies. -